spacemeat/humon/README.md

 Okay, let's state some explicit rules, then.

 **A trove contains zero or one root node.**
 A blank file, or a file with only comments and annotations (but no structures or values) contains no root node.
 Any other file must contain only one top-level node, probably with many children.
-This is always at node index 0.

 **The root node is what it is, which is what you say it is.**
 There is no assumption made about the kind of the root node.
 If the first non-comment token in your humon stream or file is a '{', then the root is a dict; a '[' starts a list.
-If it's a value, then it's the only one allowed (since value nodes don't have children).
+If it's a value, then it's the only one allowed, since value nodes don't have children.

 **List are enclosed in [square brackets].**
 Any object kind can occupy any entry in any list.
 Lists don't have to contain objects of any one kind; mix and match as you see fit.